scott-ellenoff/VoteTracker/README.md

 We have chosen to write tests for the above using python's unittest library.
 Testing connection of frontend and backend also is done through our existing tests that call the Django API.

+For acceptance test, please feel free to use our app (register, login, vote on bills, view the bill info, modify your profile, follow some legislators, view maps).
+It can be done by following the instructions for the front-end tests, or **Yasoob** can help you to get it running on your phone to get the full experience.

 # What Has Been Implemented #
 For the second iteration, we have successfully connected the backend to the front-end and added some new features. <br />